-Treatment for depression is a challenge because once a person is depressed, the majority of body systems go out of balance.
+Treatment for depression is a challenge because once a person is depressed, most body systems go out of balance.
 Living with depression can be difficult, but the treatment of depression can help improve your quality of life.
 You may successfully manage symptoms of depression with one form of treatment, or you may find that a combination of treatments works best.

 It’s common to combine medical treatments and lifestyle therapies.

-Listed below are the most common treatments of depression:
+Listed below are the most common treatments for depression:

 The use of antidepressant medications (in combination with therapy) is an effective treatment of depression.
 There are many types of antidepressants.
 You may have to try several kinds before you find the one that works best for you.

 This is another treatment of depression.
-Talking to a mental health professional on a regular basis about your depression and other issues can help treat the symptoms.
-Different methods are available, including cognitive-behavioral therapy (CBT) and talk therapy.
+Regularly talking to a mental health professional about your depression and other issues can help treat the symptoms.
+Different methods, including cognitive-behavioral therapy (CBT) and talk therapy, are available.

 Hospital or residential treatment.

-If your depression is severe enough that you’re having trouble taking care of yourself or may harm yourself or others, you may need psychiatric treatment in a hospital or residential facility.
+Suppose your depression is severe enough that you’re having trouble caring for yourself or may harm yourself or others.
+In that case, you may need psychiatric treatment in a hospital or residential facility.